backend-development/backend-development-textbook/source/caching.md

 ## ActiveRecord and DB

-Accessing the database takes a long time - compared to all the computation that is done in ruby code itself.
-So looking at the Database, and the ORM we use to access the database, might make sense for performance optimisation.
+Accessing the database is significantly slower compared to the computations performed in Ruby code.
+Therefore, examining the database and the ORM used to interact with it could be a valuable step toward performance optimization.

 Before you start working on the Database, make sure to switch off caching in development: